PSP92/css-grid/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 5min

-- Take a moment to examine the final layout design
+Take a moment to examine the final layout design

-- Try and target the following elements in CSS and add the grid-column and grid-row values to move them into place:
+Try and target the following elements in CSS and add **grid-column** and **grid-row** and assign values to move them into place:

   - .section2
   - .section3